mika314/universe-and-everything-inside/README.md

 "But what if it's not just any noise?
 What if it's a specific sound or frequency that the cats can hear?"
 Sabina persisted.

+John sighed, "You're really going to make me say it, aren't you?
+Fine.
+Let's go investigate.
+But if we don't find anything, you owe me a dinner.
+Deal?"

+Sabina grinned, "Deal."

+That night, they set out to explore the city.
+They walked for hours, listening intently for any unusual sounds or patterns.
+As midnight approached, Sabina felt a strange sense of anticipation.
+She couldn't shake off the feeling that something was about to happen.

 1.2.1.2.1.1.1.1.1.1.2 San Francisco

 1.2.1.2.1.1.1.1.1.1.3 San Diego